sundmanbo/opencalphad/README.md

-This is Open Calphad version 3 with some bugfixes ... and new bugs
+This is now Open Calphad version 4 prerelease